-Excellent flowers to crystallize for green weddings:
+Best flowers to crystallize

 Lilacs, violets, rose petals, cowslip, angelica, rosemary, sage, pinks, borage, primroses, and lavender.
 Leaves such as lemon balm, lemon verbena, mint, and bergmot can also be coated with sugar.
 Really, any edible plant can be crystallized.
 Just make sure you research which flowers and leaves are safe to eat before using them to make candied flowers.

 Are candied flowers safe?